jeremija/slack2spark/README.md

 ```

 Post a slack-compatible message to: http://localhost:3000/app/message and it
-will forward the adequate space on Spark.
-Make sure the user whose token is
+will be forwarded to the configured space on Spark.
+Make sure the user whose
-used is added to that space.
+token is used is added to that space.

 # configuration